Nigeria president faces showdown over 2013 budget

 “PRUDENT”

-Okonjo-Iweala rejected parliament’s proposal to raise the benchmark, telling reporters she knew of no major oil exporter whose budget used a guide price as high as $80 a barrel.

-“The benchmark that we used is based on an econometric model ...
-You cannot just pick the number from anywhere,” she said.
-The $75 benchmark would “safeguard stability,” she added.

-Jonathan urged lawmakers to heed uncertainty over the price of oil, which makes up 80 percent of revenues.
+In his speech, Jonathan urged legislators to accept a tight budget because of ongoing uncertainty over oil prices.
+Oil makes up around 80 percent of Nigeria’s revenues.

 Even before he delivered it, signs of rebellion were clear.
 Opening the session, Senate President David Mark told Jonathan that his numbers were “mere estimates, not immutable figures”.